 Let her cry it out

 Crying babies may not have any fans on airplanes, but a little sobbing can help clear the ears.
 “Crying actually helps in the process of opening the eustachian tubes,” Dr. Bikhazi says.
 If you can bear it, let Junior wail.
-Here are some tips parents use to make traveling with kids less of a hassle.

 Try a little manipulation